pogipop/cloudron/docs/references/selfhosting.md

 * Make the box backup private, once the upgrade is complete.

+# Security

+Security is a core feature of the Cloudron and we continue to push out updates to tighten the Cloudron's security policy.
+Our goal is that Cloudron users should be able to rely on Cloudron being secure out of the box without having to do manual configuration.

+This section lists various security measures in place to protect the Cloudron.

+## HTTP Security

+*   Cloudron admin has a CSP policy that prevents XSS attacks.
+*   Cloudron set various security related HTTP headers like `X-XSS-Protection`, `X-Download-Options`, `X-Content-Type-Options`, `X-Permitted-Cross-Domain-Policies`, `X-Frame-Options` across all apps.

+## SSL

+*   Cloudron enforces HTTPS across all apps.
+HTTP requests are automatically redirected to HTTPS.
+*   The Cloudron automatically installs and renews certificates for your apps as needed.
+Should installation of certificate fail for reasons beyond it's control, Cloudron admins will get a notification about it.
+*   Cloudron sets the `Strict-Transport-Security` header to protect apps against downgrade attacks and cookie hijacking
+*   Cloudron has A+ rating for SSL from [SSL Labs](https://cloudron.io/blog/2017-02-22-release-0.102.0.html).

+## App isolation

+*   Apps are isolated completely from one another.
+One app cannot tamper with another apps' database or local files.
+We achieve this using Linux Containers.
+*   Apps run with a read-only rootfs preventing attacks where the application code can be tampered with.
+*   Apps can only connect to addons like databases, LDAP, email relay using authentication.

+## Email

+*   Cloudron checks against the [Zen Spamhaus DNSBL](https://www.spamhaus.org/zen/) before accepting mail.
+*   Email can only be accessed with IMAP over TLS (IMAPS).
+*   Email can only be relayed (including same-domain emails) by authenticated users using SMTP/STARTTLS.
+*   Cloudron ensures that `MAIL FROM` is the same as the authenticated user.
+Users cannot spoof each other.
+*   All outbound mails from Cloudron are `DKIM` signed.
+*   Cloudron automatically sets up SPF, DMARC policies in the DNS for best email delivery.
+*   All incoming mail is scanned via `Spamassasin`.

+## Firewall

+*   Cloudron blocks all incoming ports except 22 (ssh), 80 (http), 443 (https)
+*   When email is enabled, Cloudron allows 25 (SMTP), 587 (MSA), 993 (IMAPS) and 4190 (WebSieve)

+## Rate limits

+The goal of rate limits is to prevent password brute force attacks.

+*   Cloudron password verification routes are limited to 1 request per second per IP.
+*   HTTP and HTTPS requests are rate limited to 250 requests in 5 seconds per IP.
+*   SSH access is rate-limited to max of 10 connections in 10 seconds per IP.
+*   With email enabled, Port 25, 587, 993, 4190 are rate limited to 10 connections in 10 seconds per IP.
+*   Connections to internal addons like PostgreSQL, MongoDB, Redis are rate limited to 250 connections in 10 seconds per IP.
+*   Apps can only authenticate (LDAP, IMAP, Sieve) at the rate of 10 connections in 10 seconds per IP.

 # Debug

 You can SSH into your Cloudron and collect logs: